-

 - Sweetness: due to the large amount of fruit sugars.

-- Astringency: gives tea a refreshing effect.
+- Astringency: gives the tea a refreshing effect.

 - Fruity notes: plum, peach, sometimes citrus.